Sonnet 481

 Such desecration I would staunchly spurn

-So always in your cheeks red roses burn.
+That in your cheeks red roses ever burn.

 Perhaps such might resides within my pen,

-And words here writ, your beauty’s reign defend.
+By words here writ, your glamour never end.

 © Loubert S Suddaby.
 All Rights Reserved.